bmcs-group/bmcs_matmod/matmod/slide/README.md

  * Implement the generic return mapping function in C
    based on the Python code

+   - order of parameters in the generated function

  * Compare the response for elementary loading conditions